New home for Tashi. :(

 The main trigger for her nightly wake-ups seems to be our neighbor’s voice coming in through our windows at all hours of the night.
 I don’t blame the neighbor, she works until midnight and we knew that before moving in.
 Everything is at a normal speaking volume, she’s just awake much of the night.
 We’ve worked far too many lousy jobs that require that sort of shift to complain about someone else who’s working that shift and simply unwinding at night by chatting with their boyfriend.

 And so we’ve found Tashi a new home.
 It’s a good home and she will be moving there at the end of this week.
-There are 3 other cats and a dog, along with some nice folks in their 50′s.
+There are 3 other cats and a dog, along with some nice folks.
 A much bigger home, more windows for her, and most importantly – neighbors who’s windows are much further than 5 feet away.

 I’ll be very sorry to see her go.
 I haven’t posted much about her here, but she’s been a real highlight in our lives these last 6 months.
 Were it not for this constant lack of sleep and what it’s done to our health (a full stop on our healing progress for CFS and some regression), it would be a great joy to keep her with us.